5 Reasons to Take Part in Wrocław Off Gallery Weekend

-Tate Modern, one of London’s premier art institutions, has unveiled its latest collaboration in the Hyundai Commission series.
-Acclaimed contemporary artist Mire Lee, known for her visceral kinetic sculptures, will be the next artist to grace the iconic Turbine Hall with her innovative work.
+From October 9, 2024, London’s Tate Modern will present an exciting new artwork as part of the Hyundai Commission series.
+Acclaimed contemporary artist Mire Lee, known for her visceral kinetic sculptures, is the latest artist to grace the iconic Turbine Hall with her innovative work.

 Over the past ten years, Tate Modern has partnered with Hyundai Motor to bring innovation and research to contemporary art.
 What started as support for acquiring nine works by the renowned South Korean artist Nam June Paik soon became a long-lasting partnership between the museum and the South Korean company.